 “When it is 11 versus 11 in training, sometimes I’m not involved.
 I am trying to stay confident and I know what I can do so the rest does not matter.
-But I came here to play and to grow stronger as a player.
+But I came here to play and to grow stronger as

 “I am not the sort of player to simply wait and get my money — I want to be playing.

 “I would be happy to go on loan if I am playing, maybe until January.
 But if the situation is the same after that, I will have to try and find another club.”